aomlomics/mitohelper/README.md

 `./mitohelper.py --help` or `python mitohelper.py --help`

-If running in a conda environment or using other non-default versions of python, change `#!/usr/bin/python` to the correct path or run:
+If running in a conda environment or using other non-default versions of Python, change `#!/usr/bin/python` to the correct path or run:

 `python mitohelper.py --help`